The Towson University Study Abroad Office encourages parents, friends and family to

 course, grade, and credit transfers, and other study abroad procedures.
 Once students

-have attended our Study Abroad 201 session, they can schedule a one on one meeting
+have attended a group advising session, they can schedule a one on one meeting with

-with a Study Abroad Adviser - a member of our full time staff who is dedicated to
+a Study Abroad Adviser - a member of our full time staff who is dedicated to advising

-advising on a specific region of the world.
-The adviser will help your student review
+on a specific region of the world.
+The adviser will help your student review program

-program options and provide advice on how to choose a program that suits their specific
+options and provide advice on how to choose a program that suits their specific needs.

 Another great opportunity for students to learn more about study abroad is to attend